 When life becomes too much for you, you become overwhelmed.
 Perhaps you’re in the process of pursuing a promotion at work.
-Perhaps they have a troubled adolescent son or daughter.
+Maybe they have a troubled adolescent son or daughter.
 Whatever the reason, your relationship will eventually take a back seat.
 Then the relationship issues pile up.

 #3.
 Taking one another for granted

 When you have a lot on your plate, it’s easy to take each other for granted.
 Before you know it, you’re only talking about the mundane details of everyday life or eating your meals while staring at your phones.
 This is one of the most common relationship issues that cause partners to drift apart.

 #4.
 Financial stress

 Money is a significant source of conflict in relationships.
 Perhaps there isn’t enough.
 Or perhaps there is enough, but they prefer to spend it while you like to save.
 Maybe you think they’re too tight with the purse strings.
 Whatever the issue, money can quickly become a source of contention.